faker-js/faker/docs/guide/localization.md

 If you receive this error, this means the current locale is unable to provide reasonable values for that method.
-Let's say you have a imaginary locale for the planet `mars`, if you call `fakerMars.location.country()`, then you will get this error, because there aren't any countries' territories on mars.
+Let's say you have a imaginary locale for the planet `mars`, if you call `fakerMars.location.country()`, then you will get this error, because there aren't any countries' territories on mars, yet.
 The same applies to other locales and methods.

 ```ts